 - Best Western, Radford.
 A dated hotel with very large rooms.
 Wifi worked well.
 Breakfast was boring and insufficient.

 - Econo Lodge, Christiansburg.
 Basic value lodging located close to I-81.
 I have stayed here a couple of times for $35 a night.

 - Days Inn, Christiansburg.
 I used a Hotel Coupons discount and would only return if there were no other available lodging options.

-Have you stayed in other lodging in or near Blacksburg, Virginia?
+Have you stayed in these or other Blacksburg hotels?